 It is possible that there were dead or injured fish that were not collected on the surface or in the midwater trawl.
-Although, it should be noted that on days when the largest piles were driven (May 14 and May 18) the water was very calm (Photos 3 and 4); thus, it is unlikely that any other fish floating on the surface were not observed.
+Although, it should be noted that on days the largest piles were driven (May 14 and May

+18) the water very calm (Photos 3 and 4), and it is unlikely and fish floating on the surface were not observed.

 On May 24, a 6- to 8-ft long sturgeon was reported to be floating south of the Tappan Zee Bridge near Piermont.
 A search was conducted for the fish but it was not found.
-Due to the strong currents of the Hudson River and the fact that pile driving ceased six days prior, it is likely the presence of the reported dead sturgeon and grass carp in the Hudson River are not related to the PIDP pile driving.
+Due to the strong currents of the Hudson River and the fact that pile driving ceased six days prior, it is likely the presence of the reported dead sturgeon in the Hudson River is not related to the PIDP pile driving.